10650-hero-esrange-fltrd.png

 Measure, monitor and report

-We have been calculating our internal carbon footprint since 2018.
-We report our emissions according to the Greenhouse Gas Protocol’s Corporate Accounting and Reporting standard as well as the complementing Corporate Value Chain (Scope 3) Accounting and Reporting Standard.
+We have been calculating our internal carbon footprint since 2019 according to the Greenhouse Gas Protocol’s Corporate Accounting and Reporting Standard (GHG protocol).
 This allows us to take into account the full scope of greenhouse gas emissions in NIB’s value chain.

 The calculation boundaries have been defined to include Scope 1, which entails combustion of fuels in stationary sources, and combustion of fuels in company owned/controlled cars, and Scope 2, which includes purchased electricity, purchased heat, and purchased cooling.